-We collaborated with the police, Waka Kotahi and the community to deliver a tailored road safety education programme.
+We collaborated with the NZ Police, Waka Kotahi NZ Transport Agency and the community to deliver a tailored road safety education programme.
 Although impacted by COVID-19 restrictions, we adapted delivery through community workshops, roadside education approaches and social media.
 The programme offered a focus on driver licensing to improve road safety awareness and job awareness, sober driving and driving to the conditions, plus raised awareness on fatigue and distractions.

-Performance measures 2020/21 result 2021-22 Target 2021/22 Result Rating Explanation The change from the previous financial year in the number of fatal and serious injury crashes on the local road network, expressed as a number. +4 -2 +7 2021/22 has been one of the worst years in recent times for fatal crashes, nationally.
+Performance measures 2020/21 result 2021-22 Target 2021/22 Result Rating Explanation The change from the previous financial year in the number of fatal and serious injury crashes on the local road network, expressed as a number. +6 Reduction by 2 on the previous year +2 2021/22 has been one of the worst years in recent times for fatal crashes, nationally.
 For the Waikato district there has been a significant increase in motorcycle crashes accounting for nearly 40%.
 This could be attributed to more affordable ways of travelling and an increase in motorcyclists on the roads The average quality of ride on a sealed local road network, measured by smooth travel exposure.
-97% 96% 96% Target met.
+97% 95% 96% Target met.
 The percentage of footpaths that fall within the level of service or service standard for the condition of footpaths that is set out in the LTP.
 96.4% 95% 0% This KPI was not achieved as the annual survey was not completed in 2022.
 The percentage of the sealed local road network that is resurfaced.
-6.4% 5% 4.7% This target was not met due to increased costs and the need to reduce the resurfacing program to stay within budget.
-The percentage of customer service requests relating to roads to which we respond within the timeframes specified.
+6.4% Min 5% 4.7% This target was not met due to increased costs and the need to reduce the resurfacing program to stay within budget.
+The percentage of customer service requests relating to roads to which we respond within the timeframes specified in LTP.
 96.2% 95% 97.6% Target met.
-The percentage of customer service requests relating to footpaths responded to within the timeframes specified.
+The percentage of customer service requests relating to footpaths responded to within the timeframes specified in LTP.
 93.8% 95% 96.1% Target met.